School and classroom visits on five continents

 My twin brother and I, my sister-in-law and my wife take a private trip "down under".
 On Stewart Island (at the southernmost tip of the South Island - only Antarctica comes after that! - we visit a small village school with 17 pupils and discover state-of-the-art departmental teaching in a class with years 0 to 7.

-In New Zealand, every child who reaches their 5th birthday is required to attend school on that day.
-This inevitably forces the dedicated and really fit teacher to implement a high level of internal differentiation.
-She utilises the year group mix and has built up a well-functioning system of helpers.
-Every now and then a mum comes by and hands out fruit and vegetables to all the children.
-(Why can't that be done in Germany?)
-The school is in danger of being closed because it is getting too small.
-That's why the teacher is happy to have heard from three or four pregnant women.
+In New Zealand, every child who turns five on that day becomes of school age.
+This inevitably forces the dedicated and truly capable teacher to implement a high level of internal differentiation.
+She makes the most of the mixed-age classes and has set up a well-functioning system of student helpers.
+Every now and then, a mother pops in and hands out fruit and vegetables to all the children.
+(Why can’t we do that in Germany?)
+The school is at risk of closing because it is becoming too small.
+That is why the teacher is delighted to have heard that three or four women are expecting.

 (4) Greenland (2008) - The lost generation